Skip to content

 The biggest growth mistake is trying to be everywhere at once and executing poorly everywhere.
 Pick one primary traffic source and master it for 90 days before adding another.

-If you choose Twitter: Commit to 3–5 daily tweets, daily engagement with other accounts, and weekly R4R participation.
-Check our detailed Twitter marketing guide.
+If you choose Twitter: Commit to 3-5 daily tweets, daily engagement with other accounts, and weekly R4R participation.

 Once your primary platform is generating consistent subscribers, add a second.
 Then a third.
-Build your marketing machine one piece at a time — and the more you add, the more each piece compounds the others.
+Build your marketing machine one piece at a time — the more you add, the more each piece compounds the others.

 Tactic 3: Create Irresistible Teaser Content